PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Example-based Adaptation through Prompt Learning

-We hence propose a single model that encodes information from multiple domains.
+In this work we propose a single model that encodes information from multiple domains.
 Our model is designed such that test examples from new unknown domains can trigger the most relevant parameters in the model.
 This way we allow our model to share information between domains and use the most relevant information at test time.
 Our model is inspired by recent research on prompting mechanisms for autoregressive language models.
-Recent work has shown the effectiveness of the prompting mechanism in priming these models \citep{raffel2020exploring,DBLP:conf/emnlp/ShinRLWS20,DBLP:journals/corr/abs-2101-00190}, albeit not in the context of DA.
+We start (\S\ref{sec:DRF-gen}) by describing the general architecture of our model, and continue (\S\ref{sec:DRF}) with the domain related features that form our prompts.